Txzsi/Changelog/README.md

-Limitless Roleplay Version 3 Update!
+Newly Released!

-All changes listed in the discord.
+A full change log can be viewed in the discord.